teaspoon: Topological Signal Processing in Python

 The basic pipeline of a TSP project aligned with the modules of teaspoon.

 Many topological signal processing projects can be fit into the pipeline shown above; and this pipeline aligns with the five submodules of teaspoon.
 We start with input time series data.
 In teaspoon, the MakeData module provides methods for creating synthetic data sets for testing purposes, including the DynSysLib submodule with an extensive array of dynamical systems.
 The ParameterSelection modules provides tools for determining best parameters for transforming the time series into a delay coordinate (sometimes called Takens’) embedding.
 This includes standard tools such as false nearest neighbors and mutual information function as well as newly developed tools.
 The Signal Processing (SP) module does the conversion from a time series to a topological input.
 This includes the standard delay coordinate embedding, as well as network representations of time series.
 This topological input can be converted to a topological signature, in most cases a persistence diagram, using the TDA module.
-Finally, these persistence diagrams can be used in a machine learning pipeline using the vectorization tools from the ML module.
+These persistence diagrams can then be used in a machine learning pipeline using the vectorization tools from the ML module.
+Our newest module, Data Assimilation and Forecasting (DAF),provides tools for generating data driven models for dynamical systems and optimally updating the models using persistent homology.

 Collaborators